ElmoDFGD/ElmoRim/README.md

 4. Click the *Advanced* tab at the top
 5. Under *Virtual Memory* click the box "Change..."
 6. Uncheck *Automatically manage* if it is checked
-7. Select your disk drive, ideally your fastest solid state drive
+7. Choose a disk drive, ideally the fastest solid state drive
 8. Click the **Custom size:** button
 9. In the box next to **Initial Size (MB)** type 40960
 10. In the box next to **Maximum Size (MB)** type 40960